kritika27/kritika27/README.md

 👯 I like to write about programming on my Tech Blog & Twitter, go to Meet-ups & Conferences to meet like minded people.
 In my leisure hours, you will find me mentoring beginners in Frontend Development.

 ⚡ Fun fact: I am a huge writing enthusiast.
-I like to write Tech Blogs, Travel Blogs and also read self-help books.
+I like to write Tech Blogs, Travel Blogs and read self-help books.
 Started my first Blog in 2011 even before AI & Vlogs became the trend.
 Pursuing content-writing since school time.

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> Connect with me on:
 <p align="left">